lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Automation/Gradle.md

 ## Using the wrapper

-Generate the gradlew wrapper for your project
+Generate the gradlew wrapper from inside your project directory

       gradle wrapper

-Run the wrapper
+Use the wrapper

-      gradlew <gradle options>
+      ./gradlew <gradle options>